 - Add the broth.
 Add enough broth to ensure that mixture is moist.
 You may not need to use the entire 4 cups of broth.
 Moisture can be adjusted to preference.

 - Cover with foil and bake for about 25 minutes.

-- Remove foil and bake for another 5-10 minutes, until the top is nice and golden brown.
+- Remove the foil and bake for another 5-10 minutes, until the top is nice and golden brown.

 - Let rest 15 minutes before serving.